marianmeres/demino/README.md

 app.get('/may-contain-slashes/[...segment]', ...);
 ```

+The route named segments and query params are parsed and collected together and are all
+visible under the `params` context key.

-The http query params are evaluated by the router as well.
-The named segments have priority over the query params.
-So, the `/named/[segment]` route, when requested as `/named/foo?bar=baz&segment=ignored` will be parsed and available in the context params as:
+Side note: the route named segments have priority over the query params.
+So, the `/named/[segment]` route,
+when requested as `/named/foo?bar=baz&segment=bat` will be visible as:

 ```typescript
 // context
 {